perses/perses/docs/configuration/configuration.md

 name: <string>

 # A way to disable the schema validation of the plugin in development.
-# It can be useful when you are developing a plugin and, you don't want to have the schema validation.
+# It can be useful when you are developing a plugin, and you didn't define the schema yet.
-# For example, because you didn't yet define the schema.
 disable_schema: <bool> | default = false # Optional

 # The unique URL of the development server hosting this specific plugin.